em-bellis/PEER_workshop/4_R_Spatial_Data/README.md

     tm_polygons()
 ```

 It is possible to use multiple shapes in one plot.
-For example, we can include the shape object for Kenya, and shape object for `counties`, which just has our counties of interest we specified earlier.
-For each `tmap` element, we can also customize the appearance.
-For example, filling the Busia and Kisumu counties with a color.
+For example, we can include the shape object for Kenya, and shape object for `counties`, which just has the counties of interest we specified earlier.
+For each `tmap` element, we can customize the appearance for example, filling the Busia and Kisumu counties with color.
 ```
 > tm_shape(kenya_smooth) +
     tm_polygons() +
   tm_shape(counties) +
-    tm_polygons(col="tomato4") +
+    tm_polygons(col="tomato4")
 ```

 ## 4e.
 Add points to show sampling locations
-As another example of how we can include multiple shape objects in one plot, lets add points for sampling locations of *Striga hermonthica*.
+As another example of how we can include multiple shape objects in one plot, lets add points to show the sampling locations of *Striga hermonthica*.

 First, download and read in the `Striga_GPS.csv` file (included in this repository).
 Convert to a SpatialPointsDataFrame.
 Don't forget to transform the coordinates to the UTM projection, as we did for our base mapping layers!
 ```